-A newly introduced U.S. Senate bill would eliminate some Federal Communications Commission (FCC) jurisdiction over online users’ private data, most notably information about their “web browsing and app usage.”
+The U.S. House of Representatives passed a bill on 28 March 2017 eliminating some Federal Communications Commission (FCC) jurisdiction over online users’ private data, most notably information about their “web browsing and app usage.”

 The FCC rules subject all web browsing and app usage data to the same restrictive requirements as sensitive personal information.
 That means that information generated from looking up the latest Cardinals score or checking the weather in Scottsdale is treated the same as personal health and financial data.

 The new rules also restrict an ISP’s ability to inform customers about innovative and cost-saving product offerings.
 So much for consumer choice.

 The FCC’s overreach is a dangerous deviation from successful regulation and common-sense industry practices.
 But don’t just take my word for it.
 The FTC concluded that the FCC’s decision to treat ISPs differently from the rest of the internet ecosystem was “not optimal”—agency-speak for “a really bad idea.”

 Flake’s statement made reference to recommendations the FTC submitted to the FCC in May 2016, which included this assessment: